 - Display the BWoF publicly so that building users can easily read it

 - Send a copy of the BWoF, all associated IQP certificates required by the compliance schedule and any associated fees and charges to the Territorial Authority - the South Taranaki District Council

 As well as inspections by an IQP the owner must undertake regular inspections as stated in the Compliance Schedule.

 The following must be available for inspection by any person with the right to inspect the building under any Act:

 - Inspection notes and reports by independent qualified persons

 - The specified systems in the building

-For more information on Building Warrants of Fitness and Compliance Schedules, please visit the Ministry of Business Innovation and Employment website by clicking here.
+For more information on Building Warrants of Fitness and Compliance Schedules, please visit the Ministry of Business Innovation and Employment website.